jaimetur/PhotoMigrator/help/01-command-line-interface.md

 PhotoMigrator now includes an interactive CLI TUI designed to be much closer to the Web Interface layout.

-- Running `PhotoMigrator` without arguments opens the CLI TUI when the current terminal supports interactive graphics/colors.
+- Running `PhotoMigrator` without arguments now opens the desktop GUI by default.
+- If the desktop GUI cannot be started because `tkinter` or a graphical display is not available, PhotoMigrator falls back to the CLI TUI when the current terminal supports interactive graphics/colors.
+- If neither the GUI nor the TUI can be started, PhotoMigrator falls back to the same output as `PhotoMigrator --help`.
 - Running `PhotoMigrator <TAKEOUT_FOLDER>` opens the CLI TUI with `Google Takeout` preselected and the input path already filled.
 - Running `PhotoMigrator --tui` forces the interactive terminal UI explicitly.
-- If the terminal is not interactive enough, or the optional `textual` dependency is not available, PhotoMigrator falls back to the previous legacy GUI/console flow.

 > [!NOTE]
 > `--tui` is handled before the normal argparse parser starts, so it is a launcher flag and does not appear inside the generated `-h/--help` syntax block below.

+## Desktop GUI

+PhotoMigrator also includes a native desktop GUI implemented with `tkinter`.

+- Running `PhotoMigrator --gui` opens the desktop GUI explicitly.
+- The desktop GUI reuses the same shared parser/config model as the CLI TUI, so it exposes the same top-level modules, `General Arguments`, `Features Config`, and `App Settings` views.
+- When `PhotoMigrator` is executed without arguments, the desktop GUI is now the first launcher option.

 Most of the argument can be given with two formats:
 - Short format: '-' followed by the short name